 Our bodies desire to keep fat should be a sure sign that fat is beneficial.
 Fats play a vital role in maintaining healthy skin and hair, insulating body organs against shock, maintaining body temperature, and promoting healthy cell function.

-Healthy sources include eggs, fatty fish, nuts and seeds, healthy oils, and avocados.
+Healthy sources of fat include eggs, fatty fish, nuts and seeds, healthy oils, and avocados.

 It is highly debated whether saturated fats are needed, but it is widely agreed we should not consume them in high amounts.
 Plus, it’s easy to get them without trying.
 Saturated fats are mostly found in animal products like milk, cheese, and meats, but they are also found in plant sources such as seeds and nuts, avocados, and plant oils.